msoni122/visualNoise/README.md

 ### Maintainabilty Going Forward
 - [ ] Use tox or similar package for better dependency managent
 - [ ] More testing coverage
+- [ ] Create Docker Image or similar so that onboarding users don't need to deal with dependencies or getting project up and running on their own

 ### Some Likely Features
 - [ ] Ability to upload a file and create corresponding visual noise loop